HadoukenIO/layouts-service/README.md

    - The service has APIs for getting and restoring layouts
    - The provided demo showcases how a layout manager application could use the APIs to manage layouts
 - APIs
-   - API available to undock, ungroup, tab / untab , save / restore a layout or opt-out of tabbing and snapping.
+   - API available to undock, ungroup, tab / untab , save / restore a layout or opt-out of service functionality.
 - Hosting
    - The lastest production version OpenFin Layouts will by default be served from OpenFin's CDN
-   - For testing / dev purposes, a customers can specify an absolute version/location of a the service by providing the full URL in the services section of the app manifest (se Manifest declaration below)
+   - For testing / dev purposes, a customers can specify an absolute version/location of a the service by providing the full URL in the services section of the app manifest (see 'Manifest declaration' below)
+   - To self-host versions of the service, each release is also deployed to the CDN as a zip file, available at `https://cdn.openfin.co/services/openfin/layouts/<version>/layouts-service.zip`

 ### Run Locally
 - Windows support only.
 - Node 8.11 LTS.
 - Testing requires [robotjs](http://robotjs.io/docs/) and you may need to build it.
-See their docs for info on building if you are testing. `npm install--ignore-scripts` is fine if you are not running the tests.
+See their docs for info on building if you are testing. `npm install --ignore-scripts` is fine if you are not running the tests.

 ```bash
 npm install --ignore-scripts